imajaytyagi/SparkTwitterStreaming/README.md

 ## Prerequisite
 Setup the spark environment in your system.
-Install the folloing libraries: matplotlib, seaborn and pandas in your system.
+Install the following libraries: matplotlib, seaborn and pandas in your system.